+35725368683

 How much is the conveyancing fee in Cyprus?

 Conveyancing fees in Cyprus depend on the property's value and are paid by the buyer.
-Rates are: 0% for properties up to €5,000; €1.50 per €1,000 for properties between €5,001 and €170,000; and €2 per €1,000 for properties over €170,000, with a maximum fee of €20,000.
+Rates are 0% for properties up to €5,000; €1.50 per €1,000 for properties between €5,001 and €170,000; and €2 per €1,000 for properties over €170,000, with a maximum fee of €20,000.

 What is the immovable property law in Cyprus?

-Cyprus's immovable property law includes various laws like The Immovable Property (Tenure, Registration and Valuation) Law, Cap.
+Cyprus's immovable property law includes laws like The Immovable Property (Tenure, Registration and Valuation) Law, Cap.
 224, The Immovable Property (Transfer and Mortgage) Law, No 9/65, and others.
-It covers ownership rights, transfer of these rights, and taxes on property income.
-All land transactions are registered and processed through the Department of Lands and Surveys.

 Can you sell a property in Cyprus without title deeds?